emehrkay/gizmo/README.md

 ### Mappers

-Mapper objects are the real workhorses in Gizmo, it is the entry and exit points for all interactions between your code and the graph.
+Mapper objects are the real workhorses in Gizmo, it is the entry and exit points for all interactions between entities and the graph.

 #### Queries and Statements